All Episodes

 Obama says he's a Christian, but where's the evidence?

-Well, he went to Reverend Wright's church.
+Well, he went to Reverend Wright's Church.

-And by the way, Reverend Wright's church is a weird brand of Christianity.
+And by the way, Reverend Wright's Church is a weird brand of Christianity.

-The New York Times joins the media chorus all upset about this, Cheryl Gay Stolberg, in defining Obama misperceptions stick.
+The New York Times joins the media chorus, all upset about this, Cheryl Gay Stolberg, in defining Obama misperceptions stick.

 And even Obama's Democrat supporters are confused.

-The findings suggest that nearly two years into the Obama presidency, the White House is struggling with the perception of otherness.
+A finding suggests that nearly two years into the Obama presidency, the White House is struggling with the perception of otherness.

-That candidate Obama sought so hard to overcome in part because of an aggressive misinformation campaign by critics, and in part some Democrat allies say because Obama's doing a poor job of communicating who he is and what he believes.
+And in part, some Democrat allies say because Obama's doing a poor job of communicating who he is and what he believes.

 He doesn't think he should have to stoop so low as to explain himself to tell us who he is or what he believes.